remiteeple/your-first-minute-on-a-server/README.md

 **THIS SECTION AND THE SCRIPT ARE CURRENTLY W.I.P**

 This script is intended to act as an automation tool for this guide.
 As such I highly recommended you read through the guide before executing the script.
-This script is not meant to supplement the guide, or meant to be done as a final step.
-Instead this script IS the guide.
+This script is not meant to supplement the guide or meant to be done as a final step.
+Instead, this script IS the guide.
 Please only modify your system **AFTER RUNNING THE SCRIPT**.

 The script cannot safely be 100% automated so prompts may appear to request user verification and outputs may display sensitive information for safe-keeping on other systems.